nrmkirkwood/nrmkirkwood.github.io/_projects/czts.md

 One notable issue is that recycling or re-use of silicon PV is not currently economically viable.
 There are [large sums of money](https://breakthroughvictoria.com/breakthrough-victoria-challenge/) being offered by governments to anyone who can help solve the challenge posed by the rapidly increasing volume of PV waste we generate.
 It should be noted that PV waste is currently and will continue to be [dwarfed by other forms of waste](https://www.nature.com/articles/s41567-023-02230-0), but that doesn't mean it's not important to minimise it.

-Another potential issue is that the vast majority of the silicon PV supply chain is [concentrated in a single country](https://www.csiro.au/en/research/natural-environment/Critical-minerals/Australian-Silicon-Action-Plan).
-This could be seen through a geopolitical lens as a future energy security risk, and complicates creating a circular economy.

-Finally, the rise in efficiency of silicon solar panels has [stagnated](https://www.nrel.gov/pv/cell-efficiency.html) in the past decade, and is so close to the theoretical limit (for silicon) that it will probably not increase signficantly from now.
-New PV technologies which can improve the efficiency of silicon without increasing the cost of energy produced would be highly desirable.

-These challenges underscore the pressing need for revolutionary solar technologies that are not only more efficent, affordable and simpler to manufacture but also easier to recycle compared to the current silicon solar panels.

 <div class="row justify-content-sm-center">
     <div class="col-sm-12 mt-3 mt-md-0">
         {% include figure.html path="assets/img/czts-silicon-value-chain.png" title="silicon value chain" class="img-fluid rounded z-depth-1" %}